If you have a PI Zero that won't boot, please read the PI Zero specific third post in this thread, before continuing here.

 If it blinks just once, it could be that you have a Raspberry Pi with SDRAM from Micron.
 If the processor has a logo showing an M with an orbit around it, then using the latest software should solve your problem.
 Also make sure you are using a 4GB SD card, as a 2GB won't work in this particular case.

-These are the other patterns that the ACT LED might show during a failed boot, together with their meanings:
+These are the other patterns that the ACT LED might show during a failed boot, together with their meanings (the below blink codes are NOT valid for a RPI4, read the RPI4 section for ACT LED flash messages!):

 * 3 flashes: start.elf not found